pradeep-kumar-yarra/amazon-giveaway-automator/README.md

 ## Installation

-To install Amazon Giveaway Automator, click [here](https://github.com/pradeep-kumar-yarra/amazon-giveaway-automator/blob/master/amazonGiveawayAutomator.user.js).
+To install Amazon Giveaway Automator, click [here] (https://github.com/pradeep-kumar-yarra/amazon-giveaway-automator/raw/master/amazonGiveawayAutomator.user.js).
 If Tampermonkey is correctly installed, you will be asked to add the script to your dashboard.
 Confirm the installation and start winning some giveaways.

 ## Usage